Lokesh-Sampath/React-Practice/README.md

 # React-Practice
-A code repo for React
+A code repo for React practice